 Some choose to do so purely for financial and health care reasons, while others choose to live near family and friends.
 Whatever the case, folks nearing retirement should consider how they'll stretch their retirement benefits because they might be living on a fixed income for a good stretch of years.
 Some states are friendlier in this regard than others.
 This chart shows the U.S. map, with states broken down by the cost of living.

 Things to Consider

-Some of the factors to consider when choosing to move to another state for retirement include:
+Some of the factors you might want to consider when you're thinking of retiring and moving to another state include:

-- Cost of living index for the region — to ensure monthly benefits last each month
+- The cost of living index for the region to ensure that your monthly income will cover your monthly expenses

-- Temperature and climate — important for those who suffer from weather related aches and pains
+- Temperature and climate, which can be important for those who suffer from weather-related aches and pains

-- Opportunities to be part of a community — vital to a positive retirement experience
+- Opportunities to be part of a community, which is vital to a positive retirement experience

-- Proximity to family members — to spoil the grandkids and get support with daily needs
+- Proximity to family members so you can spoil the grandkids and get support with daily needs

 - Approved pension-related wellness and military VA centers for those with these requirements